Maelstromeous/k8s-cluster/README.md

 To set this up, do:

 1) Go to the local cluster
-2) Create a new opaque secret called `aws-secret` and fill out the following k:v:
+2) Create a new opaque secret called `aws-secret` and fill out the following key/values:
    1) `accessKey`: `Your AWS Key ID`
    2) `secretKey`: `Your Secret Key`
 3) Go to Cluster Tools